Build Muscle With Strengthening Exercises

 Listen to Your Body

-Most important, listen to your body.
 If the weight or movement feels like it's too much, then it's too much.
 Stop, and let your body rest.
 The next time you work out, start with a lower weight (or no weight).
-You should feel like you're challenging yourself without causing too much stress to your muscles, heart, and joints.
-Now, go for it!
+You should feel like you're challenging yourself without causing too much stress on your body.